newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 The dimensionless Prandtl number (:math:`Pr`) can be queried as instance attribute as well.

-All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) and the correlations' validity range is checked at evaluation raising a warning in case it is not satisfied (see :ref:`Basic usage` for more details).
+All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) and the correlations' validity range is checked at evaluation, raising a warning in case it is not satisfied (see :ref:`Basic usage` for more details).
 We also provide some examples of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
-The correlations are reported in the doctring documentation for sake of completeness.
+The correlations are also reported in the docstring documentation for sake of completeness.
-The implementation strategy is fully object oriented, that guarantees both an easy package maintainability and customization (see :ref:`Advanced usage`).
+The implementation is fully object-oriented to guarantee easy maintainability and customization of the package (see :ref:`Advanced usage`).

-Go to :ref:`API Guide` to see full code documentation.
+Go to :ref:`API Guide` to see the full code documentation.

 lbh15 is released under the GNU Lesser General Public License 3 (see :any:`License`).